 Ancient Greece Alive!

-This luxury, fully immersive small group tour will be led by ancient civilizations expert and storyteller Laura Ranieri, and Aristotle Koskinas, a Greek archaeologist and one of Greece’s top-rated and most popular guides.
+This luxury, fully immersive small group tour will be led by ancient civilizations experts and storytellers Laura Ranieri Roy and Francois Roy, along with top local Greek guides.

 Culinary adventures, local culture immersions, breathtaking natural scenery, mountain hikes, boat rides, azure seas, luxury accommodation, special museums, and of course all the most fascinating historical sites await.
 We have more wondrous and enriched adventures in store than you could ever dream of during this Greece trip of a lifetime.

 - Wander the landmarks of historic Athens, Crete and Santorini

 - Be vibrantly led by Laura Ranieri Roy and Francois Roy